brandon-rhodes/fopnp/playground/README.md

     then Docker will already be up and running once you boot and `git` will already be installed.

+  * Add your user to the `docker` group so you have permission to create and configure Docker containers.

+        $ sudo adduser your_own_username docker

   * Use `git` to check out the `fopnp` repository from GitHub:

         $ git clone https://github.com/brandon-rhodes/fopnp.git
         $ cd fopnp/playground

   * Build the five Docker images.
-You will need `sudo` access to the root account to perform this step as well as the following step.
+You will need `sudo` access to the root account to perform this step as well as the following step, because they involve creating and configuring network interfaces.

         $ ./build.sh